All Episodes

 I think we have tremendous support.

-I was just informed by Mitch that we uh had a unanimous vote from the Republican side at least.
+I was just informed by Mitch that we had a unanimous vote from the Republican side at least.

-I think it's going to pass and it's going to be very popular.
+I think it's going to pass, and it's going to be very popular.

 It's going to have lots of adjustments before it ends.

-But the end result would be a very, very massive, the largest in the history of our country tax cut.
+But the end result would be a very, very massive, the largest in the history of our country, tax cut.

 Corporate will be able to compete now against the world.

-If you look at China, if you look at so many other countries, you look at many of the countries.
+If you look at China, if you look at so many other countries, if you look at many of the countries, China's at 15%, they're lower than us.

 We're getting it down to a level that is either going to be lower or right in the ballpark so that we can compete much better with our companies, our great, great companies.

-And that means jobs, and it means lots of other things.
+And that means jobs and it means lots of other things.

 I'm very happy to see that the consumer confidence level is just about the highest it's ever been.